 Prices for electricity consumers in Japan have been reduced by between 3.78 - 6.90 per cent (average 5.42 per cent) since the introduction of the second phase of deregulation.
 However, price reductions in Japan's electricity sector have less to do with actual competition, than expectation of competition.

 Without competition, either from new entrants or between incumbent utilities, reduction in prices for consumers is unlikely to continue.
 Once there is real competition in Japan's electricity sector, prices could drop rapidly by more than 25 per cent.
+[EES has often complained that customers expectations about savings levels were overly optimistic.
+Perhaps we should hold back a bit on public projections or our customers may be disappointed at the time of sale.]

 Improved Reliability and Service